 Some of the best vegetables for pasta dishes include:

-• Leafy Greens: Spinach, kale, and arugula can be quickly sautéed or added raw for a fresh crunch.
+- Leafy Greens: Spinach, kale, and arugula can be cooked quick or tossed in raw for a nice crunch.

 III.
 Popular Cooking Techniques